 Hello, I’ve got a question for you; do you like Figs?
-Because in our house opinion is divided – so I, being a massive lover of Figs, fresh or dried, was sneaky – I made these Walnut Fig Oat Cookies and I kinda forgot to tell everyone what was in them!
+Because in our house opinion is divided.
+So I, being a massive lover of Figs, fresh or dried, was sneaky and made these Walnut Fig Oat Cookies.
+Also I kinda forgot to tell everyone what was in them!
 I’m very naughty, I know.
 Guess what happened?

 Everyone liked them!
 Now there are distinct Fig haters in our home, I mean they are very vocal when I bite into a perfectly ripe fresh Fig, or snack on a pack of dried Figs. I totally get that Figs have more of a distinct texture maybe than taste ( the inside of a fresh Fig described to me, as looking like raw flesh, very vocal ).
 So, loving them as I do – both Figs and our children – I thought I’d see if I could unite them, if only once AND I did!

-Our children, like most I suspect, love cookies – with chocolate in or on them.
-Preferably both!!
-I’m more your fruit and nut (case!) girl.
+Our children, like most I suspect, love cookies, especially those with chocolate in or on them.
+Preferably both!
+While I’m more your fruit and nut (case) girl.
 So when I’m baking it’s nice to branch out with flavour combinations.
 In doing so, I’m also, hopefully, educating taste buds.
 Am I alone in this quest?

 I’ve always cooked our children the same food as for hubby and me.
-When they we’re little I would ‘water-down’ with added veg – carrots in Spag Bol. etc. With the odd exception they have grown up eating Wholemeal bread, curries, salads (with all manner of ingredients), in fact all of the foods we eat.
+When they we’re little I would ‘water-down’ with added veg.
+For example, carrots in spaghetti bolognaise.
+With the odd exception they have grown up eating Wholemeal bread, curries, salads (with all manner of ingredients), in fact all of the foods we eat.
 Also we all sit at the table and eat and enjoy the same meal together.

 Recipe : Walnut Fig Oat Cookies – makes approximately 20 Cookies

 1 Large Egg Yolk – preferably free range

 First of all preheat oven to 190C/170C fan, gas mark 5, 375F.